inezalutgardis/data-visualization/README.md

 The goal is to uncover patterns and trends in Chicago crime while showcasing data science skills for portfolio and academic purposes.

+## 📥 Dataset
+The raw Chicago crime datasets (2001–2017) are too large to host in this repo.
+You can download them directly from the [Chicago Data Portal](https://data.cityofchicago.org/Public-Safety/Crimes-2001-to-Present/ijzp-q8t2).

 ## 📊 Visualizations

 ### 1. Crimes Per Year (2012–2016)